Fody/Fody/readme.md

 ### Honesty System / Enforcement

 It is an honesty system with no code or legal enforcement.
-When raising an issue or a pull request, the users may be checked against [the list of backers](https://github.com/Fody/Fody/blob/master/backers.md), and that issue/PR may be closed without further examination.
+When raising an issue or a pull request, the user may be checked to ensure they are a patron, and that issue/PR may be closed without further examination.
 If a individual or organization has no interest in the long term sustainability of Fody, then they are legally free to ignore the honesty system.

 ### Why charge for open source?